 Mellow and succulent with a sharp, fresh finish.

-This is farmhouse Wensleydale how it used to be, and it’s still being developed – Fellstone, ‘Whin Yeat’s Wensleydale’, is one to watch.
+This is farmhouse Wensleydale how it used to be!

-Made by Tom and Clare Noblet at Whin Yeats Farm, Hutton Roof, near Carnforth, Cumbria, England.
+Made by Tom and Clare Noblet at Whin Yeats Farm, Hutton Roof, near Kirkby Lonsdale, Cumbria, England.

 More about this

-Fellstone is still being developed, as changes are made to the recipe gradually to further improve the cheese, to make it even more evocative of the traditional Dales-style northern cheeses that would have been found in their area.
+Fellstone (or Whin Yeats Wensleydale!) is always being developed, as changes are gradually made to the recipe to further improve the cheese, making it even more evocative of the traditional Dales-style northern cheeses that would have been found in their area.